If you enjoy this content & want it to stay free forever, please consider donating to Touched By Ty’s creator fund.

 Tip 3: Creating Email Series With 4-6 Emails

 Now, what I like to do is create automated series so that each email list type receives a series of four to seven emails.
 In those emails, I cover a variety of things including a welcome email, a brand introduction, explaining the process of what it's like to work with me and supplying testimonials, also send an email just kind of reviewing what people would need if they actually did want to work with me.
 Recently, I started sending out a survey email asking them what they actually need assistance with and the type of email content they want to see and how frequently they want to hear from me.
 That last email I just mentioned, is actually called an "email preference center".
 If you haven't created one of those, I definitely recommend looking into that.
-The last three emails that I send is actually when I start asking to close the sale and trying to sell and pitch products once I nurture them and warm them up.
+The last three emails that I send are actually when I start asking to close the sale and trying to sell and pitch products once I nurture them and warm them up.
 If they don't buy, then I tend to kind of back off and go back into nurturing them and then start the process all over again.

 Not everybody is going to be ready to buy from you just because you send them an email.
-Some people sign up to your email list and they might not buy nothing from you for a month or two months or three months.
+Some people sign up to your email list and they might not buy anything from you for a month or two months or even three months.
 Some people might even take a year, but you won't know until you start nurturing people and actually tracking the data.

 Once you start, you can start saying things like this person signed up for my email list six months ago and it took them six months to decide to spend $1,000 with me, does most of my email lists look like this?
 And most of them have behaviors like this.
 What do I need to do actually to them faster is there even anything that I can do to nurture them faster?
 Or do I just need to keep going at the rate that I'm going.
-Those things are going to come from you actually learn how to track data, analyze your data, organize your data, and start applying your findings to your actual business model and strategies.
+Those things are going to come from you actually learning how to track data, analyze your data, organize your data, and start applying your findings to your actual business model and strategies.

 Now, I do want to take a step back here and just say that it took me years to fully understand these things.
 So don't feel like you just have to take everything in this article and apply it right now, because it's going to be very unrealistic on your part.
 Instead, you should want to take your time to create content that matters, take your time to create processes that work and be willing to dedicate the next year to it.